SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-07-24-airline-overbooking.md

 end
 {% endhighlight %}

-The revenue received from a flight will depend on the number of reservations made `nb_tickets_sold`, number of seats on the plane `nb_seats`, the probability that a given customer shows up `probability_show`, the revenue received per seat `revenue_per_seat`, and the cost of a voucher to incentivize volunteers to take a different flight when the plane is overbooked, `voucher_cost`.
-The following function simulates the stochastic process and returns the net revenue from the flight.
+The revenue received from a flight will depend on the number of reservations made (`nb_tickets_sold`), number of seats on the plane (`nb_seats`), the probability that a given customer shows up (`probability_show`), the revenue received per seat (`revenue_per_seat`), and the cost of a voucher to incentivize volunteers to take a different flight when the plane is overbooked, (`voucher_cost`).
+The latter may include the implicit cost of losing customers to different airlines after angering them.
+The function `simulate_net_revenue`simulates the stochastic process and returns the net revenue from the flight.

 {% highlight julia %}
 function simulate_net_revenue(nb_tickets_sold::Int64, nb_seats::Int,
-							  probability_show::Float64, revenue_per_seat::Float64,
+    probability_show::Float64, revenue_per_seat::Float64, voucher_cost::Float64)
-                              voucher_cost::Float64)
     # how many ticket purchasers actually showed up?
     nb_shows = simulate_flight(nb_tickets_sold, probability_show)
     # no one bumped from flight if less or equal folks show up than for